crhall-writing/crhall-writing.github.io/_poems/gale.md

 and you said it’d be quick
 we could just talk a little longer
 you wanted to hear more
-and I could never say no to you
+and to you, I could never say no
 it was obvious from the get-go
 and I always laugh when I remember
 I hadn’t had a shower in three days